-Models are widely adopted to reflect real-world urban dynamics, but many studies have oversimplified the spatial complexity of driving factors.
-Advances in deep learning technology enable complex urban dynamic patterns to be precisely captured.
-In this study, we selected U-Net to assimilate the historical urban developments, described the pattern extraction process, validated the model with a reference map, and applied the model to predict the urban layout of 2030 in the North China Plain.
-The results showed that 1) the U-Net gradually abstract high-level spatial features and refined these patterns to precise urban development shapes, 2) the FoM (Figure of Merit) of the simulation map was close to previous studies that went through a lengthy calibration process, and 3) the landscape patterns between the simulation and the reference map were well aligned.
+Models are widely used to simulate real-world urban dynamics, but many studies have oversimplified the spatial complexity of driving factors.
+Advances in deep learning technology enable complex urban dynamic patterns to be more precisely captured.
+In this study, we selected the U-Net algorithm to assimilate historical urban development, described the pattern extraction process, validated the model with a reference map, and applied the model to predict the urban layout of 2030 in the North China Plain.
+The results showed that 1) U-Net can gradually abstract high-level spatial features and refined these patterns to precise urban development shapes, 2) the FoM (Figure of Merit) of the simulation map was close to previous studies that went through a lengthy calibration process, and 3) the landscape patterns between the simulation and the reference map were well aligned.
 U-Net was able to learn complex urban development patterns such as neighborhood effects and linear development, which supplement CA models to integrate spatial features to project future urban development.